dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ### 🚀 Motivation
 Real time inference speed is crucial for many applications in production.
 Some could mean life or death. 💀

-Imagine you're behind the wheels of a self-driving car and the car takes 1 second to detect an oncoming truck.
+Imagine you're behind the wheels of a self-driving car and the car takes one second to detect an oncoming truck.

-Just one second too late, and you could end up in the clouds, talking to celestial beings... 👼👼👼
+Just one second too late, and you could end up in the clouds 👼👼👼

 Or if you're lucky, on the ground.